 It’s raining, but you don’t give up and go.
 Then you can see some views.
 Like this one:

-You watch goats fighting in the middle of the street.
+You watch goats fighting in the middle of the road.

-You stop to see Elian Donan Castle, where you almost get blown off from.
+You stop to see Elian Donan Castle, where you almost get blown off by the wind.

-You get crazy when you see a small piece of blue sky.
+You get crazy happy when you see a small piece of blue sky.

-You jump out of a car for a few minutes to enjoy the views and take a picture, all the time trying very hard to not to be blown away by the wind!
+You jump out of a car for a few minutes to enjoy the views and take a picture, fighting very hard with the wind to keep your camera still.

 But there is a surprise in the small port town – Portree – the sun comes out!

-And in the only one open restaurant you can have the biggest Fish&Chips in the world!
+And in the only open restaurant in town, you can have a massive Fish and Chips.